 Figure 7.x.3.1-1: Provision and monitor AIoT device presence

 The VAL server decides to use the AIoT application enabler (AIoTApp) to collect the AIoT device information and allocates address/port as AIoTApp-S Data transmission connection information for receiving the AIoT data packets from the AIoTApp enabler.
 The VAL server sends the AIoT_app_service request to the AIoTApp enabler.
-The types of AIoT requests can be Inventory and Command.
-The service request includes VAL server ID, VAL service ID, AIoTApp-S Data transmission connection information of the VAL server side, and the AIoT service related parameters (e.g., AF ID, [External Target Area information], [information about the target AIoT Device(s)], [Approximate number of AIoT Devices], [time interval], location information requested).
-The VAL server may also send AIoT device provisioning and monitoring parameters (e.g., device trajectory tracking request, monitoring schedule (e.g., every hour for 24 hours), device-id/a group of device-IDs).
+The type of AIoT service request is Inventory.
+The service request includes VAL server ID, VAL service ID, and the AIoT service related parameters (e.g., AF ID, [External Target Area information], [information about the target AIoT Device(s)], [Approximate number of AIoT Devices], [time interval], location information requested).
+The VAL server may also send AIoT device provisioning and monitoring parameters (e.g., device location tracking request, monitoring schedule (e.g., every hour for 24 hours), device-id/a group of device-IDs).
 The details of AIoT service related parameters are described in TS 23.369 [3].

 As specified in the clause 5.8 of TS 23.369 [3], Information about the target AIoT Device(s) may include Filtering Information that might be constructed by one or multiple components (i.e. ID Type, PLMN Identifier, NID, third party identifier and Identification Information).
 These components can be used by the AIoTApp enabler to identify a particular AIoT device or a group of devices.

 2. Upon receiving the request, the AIoTApp enabler performs an authorization check.
-If authorization is successful, the AIoTApp enabler allocates the AIoTApp-S data transmission connection information (e.g., address/port) of AIoTApp enabler side to receive the AIoT data packets from the VAL server to be delivered to the 5GC.
-The AIoTApp enabler responds with the AIoT_app_service response.
+If authorization is successful, the AIoTApp enabler responds with the AIoT_app_service response.

-NOTE 1: The AIoTApp-S data transmission connection information of the AIoTApp enabler side is optional, if the AIoTApp enabler uses the downlink pull mode to fetch the AIoT data from the address provided by the VAL server in step 1, and uses the uplink push mode to send the AIoT data to the address provided by VAL server.

 After the AIoTApp enabler receives from the VAL server both the AIoT service related parameters and AIoT device provisioning and monitoring parameters, depending on the local configuration, the AIoTApp enabler sends AIoT service requests to 5GC, with the indication ‘location information requested’.

 The AIoTApp may send concurrently the requests for a group of AIoT device-IDs to multiple discovered and selected AIOTF NFs in 5GC.

-Depending on the trustiness of the AF (i.e., AIoTApp enabler), the AIoTApp invokes either Nnef_AIoT_Inventory/Command (being an untrusted AF) or Naiotf_AIoT_Inventory/Command (being a trusted AF) service operations towards the (selected) AIOTF(s), as in TS 23.369 clause 6.2.
+The AIoTApp sends Inventory service operations towards the (selected) AIOTF(s), as in TS 23.369 clause 6.2.

 There could be multiple AIOTF NFs selected from the step-3. for concurrent AIoT device monitoring operations.